immunoodle/deployment/README.md

 ## Traefik

-Traefik is a Ingress Controller that provides access to the various Immunoodle Components
+Traefik is a Ingress Controller that provides access to the various Immunoodle Components.
+Run the following command to install Traefik.

 ```shell
 sudo kubectl -n immunoodle apply -f k8s-manifests/traefik.yml